-Philip R. Morgan is in his sixth season as Wake Forest's Associate Director of Bands in 2012-13.
+Philip R. Morgan is in his seventh season as Wake Forest's Associate Director of Bands in 2013-14.
 In his role, Morgan is responsible for the direction of the Demon Deacon marching band, the Spirit of the Old Gold and Black.

 He also conducts the Wind Ensemble, directs the jazz bands and teaches academic music courses in addition to private music lessons.

 Prior to coming to Wake Forest, Morgan served as Associate Conductor and an adjunct faculty member at Western Carolina University.
 He was previously the Director of Bands at Concord High School and Middle School.